Flu Vaccines : How does it work ?

 It is a good idea for pregnant women to be vaccinated because:

-The flu shot cannot give you the flu.
+- The flu vaccine cannot give you the flu.

 Even though getting vaccinated is the best way to protect yourself against the flu, it is still possible to get the flu.
 This is because:

-You may be exposed to a flu virus that is not included in the seasonal flu vaccine.
-There are many different flu viruses that circulate, but flu shots only contain the main types that researchers believe will be most common that season.
+- You may be exposed to a flu virus that is not included in the seasonal flu vaccine.
+There are many different flu viruses that circulate, but flu vaccine only contain the main types that researchers believe will be most common that season.

-The flu shot’s effectiveness to prevent infection from the influenza virus is about 30-60%.
+- The flu vaccine effectiveness to prevent infection from the influenza virus is about 30-60%.
 However, its most important feature is that it significantly reduces the risk of severe illness and hospitalization.

 If you are vaccinated and get the flu, it will be less severe than if you were not vaccinated:

-Flu shots will be available at your local CMC starting in the fall.
+- Flu vaccine will be available at your local CMC starting in the fall.

 A yearly flu shot is recommended in Canada for everyone 6 months and older.